lucamemma/mytest/README.md

 ### 2. Dual Testing Strategy: Mocks vs. In-Memory DB
 The project uses two distinct types of "fake" databases for different testing purposes:

-Unit Testing (main_test.go): The unit tests use mock objects created with the testify/mock library.
+- Unit Testing (main_test.go): The unit tests use mock objects created with the testify/mock library.

-Manual & Runtime Testing (run.sh): When the application is run via ./scripts/run.sh, it starts up in a special "mock mode" triggered by the DB_HOST=mock environment variable.
+- Manual & Runtime Testing (run.sh): When the application is run via ./scripts/run.sh, it starts up in a special "mock mode" triggered by the DB_HOST=mock environment variable.
 In this mode, it uses a stateful in-memory database (InMemoryStore).

-### 3. Robust Error Handling
+### 3. Request and response
-The HTTP handlers have been specifically updated to provide correct and user-friendly error responses.

-### 4. Dockerization for Portability
-The entire application is designed to be built and run inside a Docker container.
+Starting from the request and response examples given, the *product_id* is defined as an integer (>0).
+The *quantity* as well is defined as an integer considering items that can only be sold in their entirety.
+The response numeric values such as *vat*, *price*, *order_vat*, *order_price* are handled as two digits floating numbers keeping in mind they represent a currency value (english format).

 ## Prerequisites
 This project needs Docker installed and running.